jerankda/Loadlibrary-DLL-injector/README.md

 - **DLL Injection:** Inject dynamic link libraries into running processes.
 - **Process Selection:** Choose the target process by providing its process ID (PID).
-- **User Interface:** Command-line interface for easy integration into scripts or manual usage.
+- **User Interface:** CLI for easy integration into scripts or manual usage.

 ## Usage: